DrChainsaw/NaiveNASlib.jl/README.md

 graph = CompGraph(invertex, out)
 @test graph((ones(Int, 1,6))) == [78  78  114  114  186  186]

-# Ok, lets try to reduce the size of the vertex "out".
+# Ok, lets try to change the size of the vertex "out".
 # First we need to realize that we can only change it by integer multiples of 3
 # This is because it is connected to "split" through three paths which require nin==nout
+# Therefore, any size change to nout of "split" will result in 3 times the change of nin of "out".
+# Equivalently, nout of "split" is nin of "out" divided by 3 and nin/nout must be integers.

 # We need this information from the layer.
 Some layers have other requirements
 NaiveNASlib.minΔnoutfactor(::SimpleLayer) = 1